corupta/CMPE-321-Database-Management-System/Readme.md

 * #### main:
     Not a class, but the main function.
 Creates & validates the input/output streams from the program arguments.
     Creates a System class instance and starts it.

+## Important Note

+Although fstream handles the read / write pointers as the same single pointer, I've though otherwise and implemented separate functions for them.
+Yet, when I found about this situation I just fixed the duplicate changes of the pointers and used them as is when I fixed the problems within them.